College Code: SC

 Study Abroad

-In order to be considered for study through Mason Abroad, students must plan well in advance and receive prior, written permission from the college's Office of Academic and Student Affairs.
+In order to be considered for study through the Global Education Office, students must plan well in advance and receive prior, written permission from the college's Office of Academic and Student Affairs.
 Students must also meet all of the following criteria:

-• Meet all eligibility criteria for their program as specified by Mason Abroad, including minimum GPA requirements,
+• Meet all eligibility criteria for their program as specified by the Global Education Office, including minimum GPA requirements,

-• Completed the immediately preceding semester at Mason with a GPA of 2.00 or higher, and
+• Completed the immediately preceding semester at George Mason with a GPA of 2.00 or higher, and

 • Completed the necessary forms and obtained all required signatures and course equivalencies.